 In business communications, report writing is the process of preparing formal documents that elaborate on a specific topic.
-Report writing often uses facts, tables, graphs, charts, etc., to explain its findings for easy comprehension.
+Report writing often uses facts, tables, graphs, charts, diagrams, etc., to explain its findings for easy comprehension.

 Since any report aims to educate and inform through scientific research, preparing the perfect report focusing on the target audience is crucial.
 Some reports also present available options and recommendations based on their findings.

 While businesses use numerous types of reports, these are the most common ones we’ve seen used almost daily.